Ossifier/PygamePlatformerEngine/README.md

 4. Start thinking about level design and zone transitions.

 ## IN PROGRESS:
-1. Refactor the code so the code is more understanding, and so that adding additional future features is easier to manage.
+1. Refactor the code so the code is more understandable, and so that adding additional future features is easier to manage.
 2. Create sprites and assets for the game (ongoing).

 ## DONE: